bfasenfest/mPLUG-Owl-Inference/README.md

 # mPLUG-Owl-Inference

-Batch video inference notebook and script for mPLUG-Owl
+Batch video inference notebook and script for mPLUG-Owl.
+Very barebones, but makes it quick to start using the model.
+Video inference with the default settings takes 15-16 GB VRAM.
+Lowering the num_frames to 16 or 12 (which may also have better performance) may make it easier for 16GB graphics cards.

 # Installtion